ChrisSchulze/portfolio/portfolio/works/project-2.md

 ---
 Issue

 Severe weather often resulted in overloads of the booking service.
-Also the funnel's UX and the overall design had flaws.
+The funnel was difficult to use and the design was outdated.

 Approach